usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 particular job, access must be provided for other individuals with disabilities such as, for example, supervisors, maintenance workers, volunteers, or inspectors, who may need to approach, enter, and exit the work area.

-{% enddetails %}
+#### Does the work area exemption apply only to areas that can be characterized as

-{% details Does the work area exemption apply only to areas that can be characterized as individual work stations, such as cubicles, counters, offices, or booths?
-Or does it also apply to larger work spaces, such as restaurant kitchens, factory production areas, and warehouse space? %}
+individual work stations, such as cubicles, counters, offices, or booths?
+Or does it also apply to larger work spaces, such as restaurant kitchens, factory production areas, and warehouse space?
 It applies to the larger spaces as well.
 Thus, the requirement for a restaurant kitchen, a factory production area, or warehouse space, is that it be constructed so that an individual with a disability can approach, enter, or exit the area.